-As of today there are just over 100 days left until Christmas (in case you didn’t know they have scheduled another Christmas this year…. shocking!
+As of today there are just under 100 days left until Christmas (in case you didn’t know they have scheduled another Christmas this year…. shocking!
 I know right!?!).

 That means sometime in the next 100 days or so we are all going to panic and go crazy about how much we need to do and shop for in the short time.
 In doing that, we will pay more than we need to, buy things on impulse and just be all around foolish in our seasonal shopping ( it’s ok we all do it).
 Plus it turn us into these huge freakin’ balls of stress.

 NOT THIS YEAR.
 NOT THIS TIME.
 WE ARE BETTER THAN THIS!

 Let’s Avoid the Money Shock This Year and Start Saving Now

 Instead of getting to December and realizing that you haven’t saved enough for Christmas this year let’s try something new.
 Let’s get set up for a successful Christmas.

 Here’s what you need.
 (Pick one of the 2 options)

 How much you spent on Christmas last year.

 A list of everyone you are shopping for this year.